-Greenplum database is an open source data warehouse.
-It uses massive parallel processing technique to provide large-scale analytics on pentabyte scale data volumns.
-It is powered by an advanced cost-based cascade framework query optimizer to achieve fast analytical query execution.
+Greenplum is an open-source data warehouse.
+It uses massive parallel processing to provide large-scale analytics on petabyte scale data.
+It uses the [Orca](https://github.com/greenplum-db/gporca) cost-based Cascades-style framework query optimizer.

-Greenplum is found in September 2003 by Luke Lonergan and Scott Yara.
+Greenplum was founded in September 2003 by Luke Lonergan and Scott Yara.
 The company releases the database management system software based on PostgreSQL in 2005.
-The company is aquired by EMC in 2010, and its database management system is known as Pivitol Greenplum Database.
-The company became part of the Pivitol Software in 2012.
+The company is acquired by EMC in 2010, and its database management system is known as Pivotal Greenplum Database.
+The company became part of the Pivotal Software in 2012.

 Greenplum performs checkpoint in the same way as Postgres.

 Greenplum uses PostgreSQL MVCC as the concurrency control scheme for each database instances.
 Each transaction reads from a consistent snapshot that's not modified by any concurrent transactions.
 MVCC generally performs better than lock-based concurrency control in Greenplum because transactions performing read will not block transactions updating the table.

 Greenplum is a relational database.
 It is implemented based on PostgreSQL